opentoonz/opentoonz_docs/source/creating_movements.rst

     2. Click and **drag up or down the double-arrow** button to scroll the options available: letters and numbers for columns, and letters for all the other types of objects.

-.. tip:: **To set the way a linked object overlaps the parent object:**
+.. tip:: **To set the way a child object overlaps its parent object:**

     Do any of the following:

-    - Set the **same letter** for the two ports at the end of a link to overlap the objects without an offset.
+    - Set the *same letter* for the two ports at the end of a link to overlap the objects without an offset.

-    - Set the **following letter in alphabetical order** on the left port of the linked object to offset it to the right: for each successive letter there is an offset of 8 inches to the right.
+    - Set the *following letter* in alphabetical order on the **left port** of the **child object** to offset it to the left: for each successive letter there is an offset of 8 inches to the left.

-    - Set the **previous letter in alphabetical order** on the left port of the linked object to offset it to the left: for each successive letter there is an offset of 8 inches to the left.
+    - Set the *following letter* in alphabetical order on the **right port** of the **parent object** to offset it to the right: for each successive letter there is an offset of 8 inches to the right.

 .. _using_hooks: